Which European Airlines Allow Dogs in the Cabin in 2023?

 The flag carrier of Cyprus, Cyprus Airways mainly operates seasonal flights to and from the Mediterranean island.
 Pets are permitted to fly both in the cabin and the hold.

 Both dogs and cats are accepted in the cabin, with a maximum weight of 8kg, and 10kg when their carrier is included.
 The carrier can be up to 45 x 35 x 20cm in size.
-A charge of €50 applies on most flights, increasing to €75 for flights to and from Moscow and €100 for flights with a transfer.
+A charge of €50 applies on most flights, increasing to €60 for flights over 2 1/2 hours and €100 for flights with a transfer.

 Click here for the full Cyprus Airways pet policy.